-The Sourdough Project
+The Global Sourdough Project

-Rob Dunn Lab | Public Science Projects
+Rob Dunn Lab | A Science of Sourdough Project

+The Global Sourdough Project started out as an online survey, distributed to the general public, with the hope that it would find it’s way to sourdough bakers who keep their own starters.
+Over 1000 people, all over the world, filled out the survey – sharing where their sourdough came from, how it is maintained, and sharing stories of their unique flavors and unique origin stories.
+Five hundred and sixty of those bakers then sent us a sample of their sourdough starter.
+We are using genetic techniques (metagenomics, in the lingo of our tribe) to determine which species are present in the starter.
 Once we know which species are living in each starter, we will use statistical approaches to compare the different communities.
 By doing this comparison we can begin to understand the factors that influence which community lives in one starter relative to another, why your starter is different from that of someone else.
-Some bakers suggest (swear by, really) that the biggest factor influencing which species of microbes are found in a starter are the microbes that are on (and in) the bodies of the people who started it.
+Some bakers suggest (swear by, really) that the biggest factor influencing which species of microbes are found in a starter are the microbes that are on the bodies of the people who started it.
 Some say it is the grain that is used.
 Others, the climate.
 Others still, the water.
 Everyone might be right; it could be that each starter is influenced by many factors.
 But we don’t actually know.
-Once we know the identity of the organisms in each of a thousand starters from around the world (which may take us a while) we will be able to test the relative influence of each factor using statistical models — the same sort we would use to understand why there are, say, more bird species in the tropics.
-But there is more to the story, more than just ecology.
+Now that we know the identity of the organisms in each of a hundreds of starters from around the world we are testing the relative influence of each factor using statistical models — the same sort we would use to understand why there are, say, more bird species in the tropics.

 What Can You Do Now?

 We are no longer accepting sourdough starters as part of the Global Sourdough Project, but we are processing and analyzing them in the lab.
 For those of you who have chosen to participate in our project, know that we are taking care of your starter with love, even as we give it the occasional exploratory poke or prod.
 We will continue to post updates on this page as we go.